 • Stretching and mindfulness (chair-based if preferred)

-The group is intentionally small (maximum 6 people) to ensure your individual needs can be met and so you can get what you need from each activity.
 Having permission to choose when to take part and when to observe is all part of the programme.
 You are in charge.
 You will never be expected to do something you don’t want to do.

 • Increased physical activity is associated with improvements in